-The drop for the Lunar Eclipse 5 sits at 11 millimeters, which is not too high like previous models of this shoe which had a irritatingly incessant high downhill incline effect while running.
+The drop for the Lunar Eclipse 5 sits at 11 millimeters, which is not too high as previous models of this shoe which had an irritatingly incessant high downhill incline effect while running.

 Key Features of the Nike Lunar Eclipse 5